co1ncidence/co1ncidence.github.io/mysite/content/posts/some-cool-software.md

   - It's smaller in size than similar software
   - It's free and open source
   - It's not overrated normie shit
-  - And it mixes well with my workflow
+  - And it integrates well with my workflow

 Now with that out of the way, here are some of my software faves: